LineageOS/lineage_wiki/_includes/templates/recovery_install_nintendo.md

-; touch_skip_tuning=1 uncomment if your touchscreen is broken ; usb3_enable=1 uncomment for faster USB at expense of WiFi/BT quality ; ddr200_enable=1 uncomment for faster SD speed on models that support it (Samsung enabled by default) ; emmc=1 uncomment for eMMC boot (internal storage, not recommended)
+; touch_skip_tuning=1 uncomment if your touchscreen is broken ; usb3_enable=1 uncomment for faster USB at expense of WiFi/BT quality ; ddr200_enable=1 uncomment for faster SD speed on models that support it (Samsung enabled by default) ; emmc=1 uncomment to boot from the internal eMMC (not reccomended)
 ```
 5. Safely eject the SD Card from your PC's file browser, then click "Close" on the device, then the "X" icon in the top right of the screen, and finally the "Home" button in the top-left of the screen.
 6. Now select "Flash Android", go through the process, then when asked if you'd like to reboot into recovery, click "No".